TYohoJr/eyeTracker/README.md

 # Eye Tracker
 Eye Tracker is a personal project to bring exercises that neurologists typically use with patients that have an abnormal vestibular system, to a web based application.
+This is the front-end code.
+The back-end can be found at [Eye Tracker Server](https://github.com/TYohoJr/eyeTracker-server).

 ## Features
 * Home page with multiple options of exercises to choose from